Mantaseus/Huion_Kamvas_Linux/README.md

 ## Usage

-- Run the driver using
+- To run the driver and ask it to use the `krita` action group from your `config.json` use the following command

     ```
-    sudo python kamvas_driver.py
+    sudo python kamvas_driver.py -a krita
     ```

-    - The script will output some tablet information and you should be able to control the mouse cursor using the graphics tablet and do all the things you would expect with the graphics tablet
+- To list the valid action group names found in `config.json`

+    ```
+    sudo python kamvas_driver.py -ls
+    ```
+- To try and print information about the connected device

+    ```
+    sudo python kamvas_driver.py -p
+    ```
 - If you want to output the raw X, Y position and pressure values to the screen then you can use the following commands

     ```
-    sudo python kamvas_driver.py -v
+    sudo python kamvas_driver.py -c
     ```
 - To print out the raw byte data from the USB use the following command

     ```
-    sudo python kamvas_driver.py -t
+    sudo python kamvas_driver.py -r
     ```

 ## Configuration